 We work hard to keep Bournebrook School free from bullying and to ensure all of our children are happy and safe at school.
 Please contact the headteacher if you have any concerns about this.

 We are committed to giving our children the skills to stay safe online.
-Click here to read our E-Safety policy.
+Click here to read our Online Safety policy.

 Click here to find out about Warwickshire’s new MASH (multi-agency safeguarding hub)